 A preliminary hearing is held to determine whether the prosecution has sufficient evidence to allow the case to proceed to trial.
 Prosecutors face a low standard of proof at a preliminary hearing.
 The judge who presides does not evaluate the credibility of witnesses.
 If the evidence that a jury could believe to be true makes it probable that the defendant committed a crime, the case will proceed to trial.

-Given that low standard, the judge allowed the case to proceed to trial.
+In light of that low standard, the judge allowed the case to proceed to trial.
+Whether the arson investigator would be permitted to render the same unhelpful expert opinions at trial is unclear.
 Given the gaps in the testimony provided by its expert witness, however, the prosecution may decide that it lacks the evidence it needs to meet the trial standard of proof beyond a reasonable doubt.
 Uribe’s prosecution is a reminder that expert opinions cannot salvage a weak case when the opinions are grounded on speculation rather than evidence.